A5t4t1ne/BDSM/README.md

 Of course it stands for: **_Browser DSA Stat Manager_** and nothing else you horny guys

-## General Information:

-Everything is made up from scratch except the json decoder logic.
-That one is from the DELM project from Ducttapemummy.
+Everything is made up from scratch except the hero/optolith decoder logic.
+That part is copied and translated to python from the C# project [Ducttapemummy/DELM](https://github.com/Ducttapemummy/DELM).

 In the end, its just a learning project to mess with Flask in Python.